 The Park Cafe trains young people in basic work and catering skills whilst serving snacks, drinks, and meals several days a week.
 7000 customers were served and 12 young people trained in the cafe's first year of operation (2015.)

-The cafe is currently closed for the winter, and will re-open March 2018.
+The cafe is currently closed for the winter, and re-opens spring 2018.

 Children's Playground.
 Find out more about city playgrounds